 The mass of the two objects, denoted in the above equation as m1 and m2, is the first factor that affects the amount of gravity that acts on each of the objects.
 The larger the masses, the more gravitational force each object exerts on the other.
 Put simply: the more mass an object has, the more gravity acts on that object.

 The second factor that affects the amount of gravity on each object is the distance between the two objects.
 The larger the distance, the less gravitational force each object exerts on the other.
 This means that the closer one object is to another, the more gravity acts on that object.

-Due to the large size and mass of Earth, a simplified version of Newton's law can be used to determine the amount of gravity on an object.
-In this case, the gravitational force is equal to the mass of the object multiplied by the gravitational acceleration caused by Earth: Gravitational force = mass*g, where g is the gravitational acceleration and is equal to 9.81 meters per second squared.
-On Earth, mass is the only factor that affects how much gravity is on an object.
+where g is the gravitational acceleration: 9.81 meters per second squared.
+On Earth, mass is the only factor that affects the gravitational force.
 Gravity affects an object with a large mass more than it affects an object with a small mass.

-The same formula can be used for finding the amount of gravity acting on objects on other planets and moons, but the gravitational acceleration will be different for each planet or moon.
+You can apply the same formula to finding the force of gravity acting on objects on other planets and moons, but the gravitational acceleration differs for each planet or moon.

 Emma Woodhouse is a freelance writer from the UK, and has been writing professionally since 2009.
 She is pursuing a Masters of Science degree in physics at the University of London, and specializes in writing about science and math.